-In the Australian state of New South Wales (NSW), the Survey Control Information Management System (SCIMS) contains coordinates and related metadata information for survey marks established under the direction of the NSW Surveyor General and is maintained by the NSW Land and Property Management Authority (LPMA), formerly the NSW Department of Lands, for the purposes of cadastral boundary definition, engineering surveys, mapping and a variety of other spatial applications [1].
+In NSW, the Survey Control Information Management System (SCIMS) contains coordinates and related metadata information for survey marks established under the direction of the NSW Surveyor General and is maintained by the NSW Land and Property Management Authority (LPMA), formerly the NSW Department of Lands (Lands), for the purposes of cadastral boundary definition, engineering surveys, mapping and a variety of other spatial applications (Lands, 2009b).

 The terms class and order are familiar to all surveyors and geodesists.
 The class is a function of the planned and achieved precision of a survey network, dependent on the design, survey practices, instrumentation and reduction techniques used.
 The order is a function of the class, the conformity with respect to the existing control network and the precision of any transformation process that may be required.
 Table 1 lists the classes applicable for horizontal survey control in Australia.
 Classes for vertical control are assigned similarly, distinguishing between levelled and non-levelled marks.
-Detailed definitions can be found in [2].
+Detailed definitions can be found in ICSM (2007).

 Point class Typical applications

 3A Special high precision surveys

 2A High precision national geodetic surveys

-Α National and state geodetic surveys
+А National and state geodetic surveys

 В State survey control networks

 С Survey coordination projects

 D Approximate and lower order surveys

-Е Approximate and lower order surveys
+E Approximate and lower order surveys

 U Unknown or unreliable

-Table 1Horizontal survey control mark classes used in Australia [2].
+Table 1: Horizontal survey control mark classes used in Australia (ICSM, 2007).

-Established survey marks are classified as Class C or better in their horizontal position, reflecting sufficient redundancy and checks to guarantee the accuracy of the coordinates [2]-[3].
+Established survey marks are classified as Class C or better in their horizontal position, reflecting sufficient redundancy and checks to guarantee the accuracy of the coordinates (ICSM, 2007; Lands, 2007).
 While SCIMS also contains lower quality survey marks, only established marks can be used for cadastral surveys.
-Understandably, due to the large size of NSW, the density of established survey marks varies considerably across the state and there are areas where a higher density of established marks is desired, particularly in regional urban areas.
+Understandably, due to the size of NSW, the density of established survey marks varies considerably across the state and there are areas where a higher density of established marks is desired, particularly in regional urban areas.